rangle/ngCourse2/handout/observables/using_observables_from_other_sources.md

 ```
 [View Example](http://plnkr.co/edit/FjJz4lTX2hhHkMu87cln?p=preview)

-This basic examples outlines how the `Http` library's common routines like `get`, `post`, `put`, and `delete` all return observables that allow us to asynchronously process any resulting data.
+This basic examples outlines how the `Http` library's common routines like `get`, `post`, `put`, and `delete` all return `Observables` that allow us to asynchronously process any resulting data.

 ## Observable Form Events
-Let's take a look at how observables are used in Angular 2 forms.
-Each field in a form is treated as an observable that we can subscribe to and listen for any changes made to the value of the input field.
+Let's take a look at how `Observables` are used in Angular 2 forms.
+Each field in a form is treated as an `Observable` that we can subscribe to and listen for any changes made to the value of the input field.

 ```js
 import {Component} from '@angular/core';